Lead is a metal with no known biologically beneficial role, and its use is nearly eliminated.

 Christine identified the bird by its bands and learned the Bald Eagle is 14-years-old and banded as a chick in Rocky Hill, Connecticut.

-The eagle is under Christine’s watchful eye, and she hopes the bird will recover so she can be released back into the wild.
+The eagle is under Christine’s watchful eye, and she hopeful the bird will recover and be released back into the wild.

 So how did this gorgeous bird get lead poisoning?